How to learn Japanese for beginners: 16 tips to get started

 Also, if you’re feeling adventurous and ready to fully commit to mastering Japanese, you can even consider moving to Japan for a year or two to study at a language school.
 Immersing yourself in the country’s culture and environment can supercharge your learning experience and give you daily opportunities to practice with native speakers.

 Japan offers over 200 language centers in Tokyo alone, many of which cater specifically to foreigners who are serious about learning Japanese.
+These schools provide structured curriculums that cover everything from grammar to kanji, with classes tailored to different proficiency levels.

 Living in Japan allows you to apply what you learn immediately, whether it’s ordering ramen at a local shop, navigating the subway, or chatting with neighbors.
+If you are serious about reaching fluency, this could be the ultimate opportunity to take your Japanese to the next level.

 (P.S.
 This method is highly recommended only if you are at N3 JLPT proficiency and above, otherwise it will be difficult for you to leverage the advantages..)